elibattistoni/JavascriptCourse/course/challenges/challenges.md

 - coding challenge #1 DONE
 - coding challenge #2 DONE
 - coding challenge #3 DONE
-- coding challenge #4 TODO
+- coding challenge #4 DONE -- to check

+## 14_Mapty
+- exercises and challenges at the end of the video